centreon/centreon-collect/centreon-build/script/README.md

 ### -d Distribution

 Set the Linux distribution with which tests should be run.
-This can be either *centos6* (default) or *centos7*.
+This can be *centos7*.

 ### -c Continuous integration